 A best-guess estimate is that more than two million US citizens are currently struggling with Opioid Use Disorder (OUD).

 Those affected come from all walks of life and all ages: teens, adults, seniors, and veterans.
 Even more sadly, babies born of opioid abusing mothers may themselves be addicted and suffer instant withdrawal symptoms.

 If opioid abuse is common in a neighborhood, or if a loved one is struggling with opioid use disorder, there can be a huge emotional and financial drag.

 What is the financial impact?

 In 2017 a published report put the annual cost at $500 billion for 2015 (White House Council of Economic Advisors).
 Their assessment includes the costs borne by us, the taxpayers.
-We pay for emergency services such as ambulance runs, jail treatment costs, the childcare for minors whose parents who have died from opioid abuse and (indirectly) all the emergency care provided that is not covered by insurance.
-Also included is the lost productivity.
+We pay for emergency services such as ambulance runs, jail treatment costs, childcare for minors whose parents who have died from opioid abuse, and (indirectly) all the emergency care provided that is not covered by insurance.
+Also included is lost productivity.